Andrewodwyer/City-Events-Blog/README.md

 | asgi.py                | Pass   |
 | Models.py              | Pass   |

-The 4 lines in setting.py thare are too long is the AUTH_PASSWORD_VALIDATORS.
-There are set by the programmers and can not be changed.
+The 4 lines in setting.py that are too long is the AUTH_PASSWORD_VALIDATORS.
+There are automatically generated and can be left.
 All other python files passed.
 <details><summary><b>Settings.py CI Linter result</b></summary>

 ![Settings.py CI Linter](static/readme-img/code-validated/settings.py-ci-linter.png)